awsdocs/amazon-ec2-user-guide/doc_source/block-device-mapping-concepts.md

 ### Viewing the Instance Block Device Mapping for Instance Store Volumes<a name="bdm-instance-metadata"></a>

 When you view the block device mapping for your instance, you can see only the EBS volumes, not the instance store volumes\.
-You can use instance metadata to query the complete block device mapping\.
+You can use instance metadata to query the non\-NVMe instance store volumes in the block device mapping\.
+NVMe instance store volumes are not included\.

 The base URI for all requests for instance metadata is `http://169.254.169.254/latest/`\.

-**Important**
-NVMe instance store volumes are not included in the block device mapping\.
+For more information, see [Instance Metadata and User Data](ec2-instance-metadata.md)\.

 First, connect to your running instance\.
 From the instance, use this query to get its block device mapping\.